ssidorenko/whisperdocker/README.md

 ### Step 3.
 Check that the container is running and get the name of the pod.

-This can take a while before the container is provisioned.
+This can take a while (about 10 minutes usually) before the container is provisioned.
 You can check its status using

 ```
 runai describe job transcription1 -p lhst-yourgasparhandle